 In May of 2020, during the COVID-19 pandemic, Ellie graduated from high school virtually surrounded by her loving family.
 But it wasn’t too long ago that Ellie’s journey looked quite different.
 Watch:

-Born into a family in which she suffered years of abuse, Ellie missed three years of school before being placed in foster care as a teenager.
+Born into a family in which she suffered years of abuse, Ellie missed four years of school before being placed in foster care as a teenager.

 At age 19, Ellie was adopted through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids® program.
 Having the support and encouragement of a permanent family made a life-changing difference for Ellie.
 She became more focused on her classwork…more confident…more hopeful about her future.
 This spring, she was even honored as “Student of the Semester” at her school.